yulanvanoppen/ZIBGe-GLMM/README.md

  - `JAGS`
  - `Boost`

-Also, make sure that the following `R` packages are installed:
+Also, make sure that the following `R` packages are installed and up-to-date:
  - `runjags`
  - `rjags`
  - `Rcpp`